johannakallstrom14/Group4ProjectVR/README.md

 [_Usage section showing how to use your project and interact with its features.
 You can use examples, screenshots, gifs, or videos to demonstrate the user interface, controls, and feedback of your project.
 You can also provide tips, tricks, or best practices for using your project effectively._]

-To use The forgotten kingdom VR and interact with its features, follow the guidelines below:
+To use The Forgotten Kingdom VR and interact with its features, follow the guidelines below:

 - To move around,make a room boundary that is at least 3x3 and walk around.
 - push the button with hands to start the story and continue.
-- Grab the cherries by hand or ray snap.
+- Grab the cherries by hand or ray snap interactor to hand.
-- To access the information panel, press...
+- To continue the experience push the next button story will keep going
-- To use voice commands, say "OK" followed by one of the following phrases:
-  - "Show me [X]" - to show X element
-  - "Close window Y" - to close window Y
+- When arrived at lake touch the lake or move within lake bounds and material will change
+- UI thanking for visiting the kingdom

 Some tips, tricks, and best practices for using [Your App XR} effectively:

-- Tip 1
+- Tip 1 - Have a well lit room.
-- Tip 2
+- Tip 2 - Have a good mindset.

 ## References

-Acknowledge here the sources, references, or inspirations that you used for your project.
-Give credit to the original authors or creators of the materials that you used or adapted for your project (3D models, source code, audio effects, etc.)
+We were inspired by aladdin and life of pi and wanted to build the world around that vibe.

 ## Contributors

-The authors of the project, contact information, and links to their websites or portfolios.
+Jasmine Shahnavazi : Gmail: Jasminesh31@gmail.com
+Johanna Källström  : Gmail: Johannackallstrom@gmail.com